 The Regulatory Capital is determined based on the IFRS equity, adjusted for, for example, investments in subsidiaries and associates, unsecured loans and borrowings, etc. as prescribed by the ISSSG directive No16.

-As at 31 December 2018, the Company was in compliance with the level of Regulatory Capital in excess of RSM, which amounted to GEL 16,155 thousand as at 31 December 2018.
+As at 31 December 2019, the Company was in compliance with the level of Regulatory Capital in excess of RSM.

-NOTE 22.
+NOTE 21.
 Related party transactions and balances